-Heat Shield: When you install window film on your car windows, you will help the heat from the sun as well as the cold air from the winter’s air stream stay out.
-The film will also help protect the glass from scratches by allowing it to have a better resistance to impact.
+Heat Shield: When you install window film on your car windows, you will help the heat from the sun, as well as the cold air from the winter’s airstream, stay out.
+The film will also help protect the glass from scratches by allowing it to have better resistance to impact.
 The film will provide an additional level of heat insulation, which will lower your engine’s fuel consumption, keep the cool air in your car, and reduce the effects of corrosion.
-When the film stays in place, it will also improve the resale and safety value of your vehicle.
-Some tint providers also offer heat sealing services that will help keep the film in place for an additional time.
+When the film stays in place, it will also improve your vehicle’s resale and safety value.
+Some tint providers also offer heat sealing services to keep the film in place for an additional time.

 Improved Fogging Resistance: By having less light refracted through the windshield, it will be easier for you to see other cars and street signs clearly.
 This added visibility will increase your vehicle’s safety and decrease the chances of you being involved in a fender bender or a rear-end collision.
 Another advantage is that the thicker and more metalized window films will have greater UV blocking capabilities than thin and standard vinyl films.
 This means that the glare from headlights and taillights will be reduced and will be eliminated almost entirely.
 This will allow you to see the road clearly without having to squint or take concentrated, intense, painful, and harmful amounts of time looking at the road.

-Stress Reduction: One of the common disadvantages to auto window tinting is that it takes time and patience to properly apply the film.
+Stress Reduction: One of the common disadvantages to auto window tinting is that it takes time and patience to apply the film properly.
 You must also carefully follow the directions and application procedures to ensure the proper application.
-Once you do finally get it on, there is nothing that will relieve stress like seeing the finished product in person.
-The UV light that is emitted from the tints will reduce and even completely eliminate any stress-related symptoms such as headache, skin irritation, and eyestrain.
+Once you finally get it on, there is nothing that will relieve stress, like seeing the finished product in person.
+The UV light emitted from the tints will reduce and even eliminate any stress-related symptoms such as headache, skin irritation, and eyestrain.
 This also reduces the chance that you will misplace items in your car.

 Low-Quality Tints: Most companies that offer auto window tinting services do not provide a custom car window tint job.
-When you choose a DIY tint job, you are getting the highest quality materials and the best possible installers.
-It will be made to order and the installers will be very familiar with the processes involved.
-They will be able to customize any design and make suggestions for cutting corners or eliminating a design that would not look good on your car.
+When you choose a DIY tint job, you get the highest quality materials and the best possible installers.
+They will make it to order, and the installers will be very familiar with the processes involved.
+They will customize any design and make suggestions for cutting corners or eliminating a design that would not look good on your car.

 Heat Shrinkage: While many-tinted films will withstand heat, this is not true for all.
-If you choose a good window tinting companies, they will have the experience to shrink or remove unwanted heat before it reaches the inside of your car.
-While some heat shrinkage can occur as a result of heat, the chances of this happening are slim to none.
+If you choose a good window tinting company, they will have the experience to shrink or remove unwanted heat before it reaches the inside of your car.
+While some heat shrinkage can occur due to heat, the chances of this happening are slim to none.
 They will also have the experience and training to clean windows safely and without damage.

 UV Protection: Your windows need UV protection just like your skin does.
 It acts as a barrier between your window tint and your car’s interior.
-Without this UV protection, fading of your tinted film will occur and so will the overall value of your car.
-Car window tinting companies use the best possible UV protection materials to make sure their customers always get the best possible value for their money.
-If they don’t, the windows will fade which will devalue your car.
+Without this UV protection, fading of your tinted film will occur, and so will the overall value of your car.
+Car window tinting companies use the best possible UV protection materials to ensure their customers always get the best possible value for their money.
+If they don’t, the windows will fade, which will devalue your car.
 When choosing a window tinting company, make sure they offer UV protection for both their standard windows and custom windows.

 L glare: L glare is what happens when you are in the direct sunlight directly behind you.
 This is very annoying and potentially dangerous.
-The glare from the sun isn’t always perpendicular to you but instead comes from all directions at once.
+The sun’s glare isn’t always perpendicular to you but instead comes from all directions at once.
 For this reason, standard window tinting films will usually have a certain amount of L glare.
-Custom window films, on the other hand, have a special coating that reflects up to 97% of the L glare that comes from directly in front of you.
+On the other hand, custom window films have a special coating that reflects up to 97% of the L glare that comes from directly in front of you.